yhayase/skk-vscode/memory-bank/progress.md

 - Next planned version: 0.0.3 (with registration and candidate deletion features)

 ### Development Status
-- Active development on candidate deletion and registration features
+- Active development on candidate deletion and registration features.
+- **Starting development on Issue #55: Keybinding Contextualization.**
-- Core functionality is stable and working
+- Core functionality is stable and working.
-- Testing is ongoing for new features
+- Testing is ongoing for new features and will be created for Issue #55.

 ### Known Issues
 - Conversion candidate menu is displayed at the beginning of the line, which can be problematic for long lines